j-elliott1/sam/README.md

 Step-by-step procedures covering license acquisition, renewal, decommissioning, and audit preparation.

 📊  Workflows
-Visual diagrams (SVG/PNG) and accompanying documentation detailing approval processes, request triage, and compliance checks.
+Documentation detailing approval processes, request triage, and compliance checks.

 🤖 Scripts
 Lightweight PowerShell and Python scripts to automate inventory scans, license reporting, and notifications.

+*(More coming soon – including workflows and visual aids)*

+📌 Purpose

+This repo is part of an ongoing effort to:
+- Document repeatable processes for SAM governance
+- Improve communication between SAM, procurement, and IT operations